kongr45gpen/bzflagPatches/README.md

 # bzflagPatches
-Various patches that enhance bzflag's functionality and couldn't be written as a plugin
+Various patches that enhance bzflag's functionality and couldn't be written as plugins